 The Planetary Astronomy Group at NMT Physics is comprised of a diverse group of faculty and students studying the relevant physical processes in gas-giant planets in our Solar System and in the planetary systems being discovered around other stars, called exoplanets (Morales-Juberias, Creech-Eakman).
 To this end we use ground and space-based observations to obtain information about these systems as well as numerical models to interpret this information in a comparative way between Solar System gas giants and those elsewhere.
 Other research interests at NMT include asteroids, planetary formation and astrobiology.
 We are also developing new near-infrared instrumentation (NESSI) for the MRO 2.4-meter telescope that will contribute to this discussion soon.

 Stars and stellar evolution comprises a very broad range of studies in astrophysics.
 At NMT Physics we focus on the earliest and latest phases of the process using space and ground-based facilities in the x-ray, optical, infrared and radio.
 The formation of a star from a collapsing ball of gas and dust is still poorly understood, especially for the most massive stars, which are enshrouded in thick envelopes of dust as they form (Hofner).
 As mature stars evolve through their lives, they can become unstable and pulsate.
 These pulsating stars serve as distance indicators, called standard candles, and eventually slough off their outer material as gas and dust, some forming the spectacular planetary nebula often imaged for their beautiful forms (Creech-Eakman).
-With first light at the Magdalena Ridge Observatory Interferometer soon, in a few years we will be imaging these processes with unprecedented spatial detail using the technique of optical long-baseline interferometry.
+Some more massive stars ends their lives spectacularly as supernovae, eventually becoming pulsars (Arendt).
+With first light at the Magdalena Ridge Observatory Interferometer in a few years, we will be imaging many of these processes with unprecedented spatial detail using the technique of optical long-baseline interferometry.